awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 1. Scroll to the bottom of the page and choose **Add inline policy**\.
 **Note**
 You cannot embed an inline policy in a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)* in IAM\.
 Because the linked service defines whether you can modify the permissions of the role, you might be able to add additional policies from the service console, API, or AWS CLI\.
-To view the service\-linked role documentation for a service, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and choose **Yes** in the **Service\-Linked Role** column for your service\.
+To view the service\-linked role documentation for a service, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and choose **Yes** in the **Service\-Linked Role** column for your service\.

 1. Choose from the following methods to view the steps required to create your policy:
-   + [Importing Existing Managed Policies](access_policies_create-console.md#access_policies_create-copy) – You can import a managed policy within your account and then edit the policy to customize it to your specific requirements\.
+   + [Importing existing managed policies](access_policies_create-console.md#access_policies_create-copy) – You can import a managed policy within your account and then edit the policy to customize it to your specific requirements\.
 A managed policy can be an AWS managed policy or a customer managed policy that you created previously\.
-   + [Creating Policies with the Visual Editor](access_policies_create-console.md#access_policies_create-visual-editor) – You can construct a new policy from scratch in the visual editor\.
+   + [Creating policies with the visual editor](access_policies_create-console.md#access_policies_create-visual-editor) – You can construct a new policy from scratch in the visual editor\.
 If you use the visual editor, you do not have to understand JSON syntax\.
-   + [Creating Policies on the JSON Tab](access_policies_create-console.md#access_policies_create-json-editor) – In the **JSON** tab, you can use JSON syntax to create a policy\.
+   + [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor) – In the **JSON** tab, you can use JSON syntax to create a policy\.
 You can type a new JSON policy document or paste an [example policy](access_policies_examples.md)\.

 1. After you create an inline policy, it is automatically embedded in your user or role\.